cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

-We require that the rendering of the transaction be invertible: there must be a parsing function such that for every transaction, when rendered to the textual representation, parsing that representation yeilds a proto message equivalent to the original under proto equality.
+We require that the rendering of the transaction be invertible: there must be a parsing function such that for every transaction, when rendered to the textual representation, parsing that representation yields a proto message equivalent to the original under proto equality.

 Note that this inverse function does not need to perform correct